Mijingo/docs/en/image-transforms.md

 # Image Transforms

 Rather than requiring that everyone upload images at a certain size, Craft lets you define “image transforms”, which set those rules on Craft’s end instead.
-Transforms are _non-destructive_, meaning that they have no effect on the original image that was uploaded.
+Transforms are _non-destructive_, meaning that they have no effect on the original image you upload.

 ## Defining Transforms from the Control Panel